Internal contradictions within Congress-NCP delays Cabinet formation

 For the post of Speaker, the NCP asked the Congress to suggest three names.
 The NCP it may be recalled had recommended three names for the post of Speaker in 1999 when it formed the government with the Congress.
 Although the Congress has not agreed to the condition, it has the names of Varsha Gaikwad and K C Padvi ready in case the nomination of Chavan does not go through.

 Although the alliance had time until December 3 to take the floor test, it decided to go ahead with it immediately.
 Getting through with this process would mean that one hurdle is cleared.
-The rest of the differences can be ironed out over the next one week, party leaders said.
+The rest of the differences can be ironed out over the next week, party leaders said.